Last updated: November 21, 2022

 • Host an on-site vaccination clinic.

 Please note: The information provided on this webpage does not contain legal advice and should not be relied on or treated as legal advice; those for whom these recommendations are intended may seek their own legal advice for their specific circumstance.
-Workplaces should continue to review and update their policy based on the best up-to-date evidence and public health advice.
-While strongly encouraged, these recommendations are voluntary, and are not intended to be legally enforceable.
+Employers and operators should continue to review and update their policy based on the best up-to-date evidence and public health advice.

 Key Components in a Vaccination Policy